 Thyroid Eye Disease and smoking

 Smoking is certainly linked to Thyroid Eye Disease, with the chances of developing it doubled compared to non-smokers.
 Heavy smokers are eight times more likely to develop the condition than non-smokers.

 Smoking can also make the disease more severe which means that people are less likely to respond positively to treatment programmes.
 As such, giving up smoking is essential for those with the condition – speak to your GP for help and advice on quitting.

 How is TED diagnosed?

-People with thyroid problems, particularly those with overactive thyroids should be made aware of the increased possibility of developing the condition and their GP should explain the symptoms to look out for.
-However, TED can occur at any time after or before a thyroid problem is detected, which is why many people are misdiagnosed.
+People with thyroid problems, particularly those with overactive thyroids should be aware of the increased possibility of developing the condition.
+Their GP should explain the symptoms to look out for.
+However, TED can occur after or before a thyroid problem is detected, which is why many people are misdiagnosed.

 How is Thyroid Eye Disease treated?